Ttesori/100-days/README.md

 - Worked on a leetcode problem on rotating arrays -- thought I was so cool and could use the solution I came up with for one of the problems last night.
 But it wasn't efficient enough for LC, but I read some of the hints and came up with another solution that passed.
 Hooray!
 - Worked on math game, implemented game loop, checking answers.
 Problems included changing options in a dropdown based upon the input of other fields, parsing answers, updating state and managing callbacks.
+- For BCP we covered objects, and some of the workshop problems were...not tough but complicated?
+I was feeling super tired tonight so I didn't record myself solving them, but I should try to do that from here on out because I think I would have had some trouble explaining why some of my solutions worked.